joehahn/exes-n-ohs/README.md

 ![](figs/svm_decision_boundary.png)<br />
-Comparing the model-inferred decision boundary (above) to the system's actual decision boundary (topmost plot) shows that the SVM model consistently overestimates the width of the green X, and also mis-classifies actual green X records as nearby red O records.
+Comparing the model-inferred decision boundary (above) to the system's actual decision boundary (topmost plot) shows that the SVM model consistently overestimates the width of the green X, and also mis-classifies some actual green X records as nearby red O records.

 ### build simple MLP neural net using keras